mewithoutnara/PointSurfaceTwist/README.md

 s.scope;
 ```

-We're especially interested in exploring the role of the parameters (u, v) in this context.
-Since (u, v) define different types of torus knots, perhaps by manipulating these values, we can better understand the underlying structure of the transformations.

-As a minimal and intuitive form of interaction, we also brainstormed whether it's possible to treat a laptop trackpad as a kind of “unfolded torus diagram” — allowing us to explore different (u, v) values simply by tracing finger gestures across the surface.
-Could this tactile method provide an alternative way to navigate or sonify the torus knot space?
+(As a minimal and intuitive form of interaction, we also brainstormed whether it's possible to treat a laptop trackpad as a kind of “unfolded torus diagram” — allowing us to explore different (u, v) values simply by tracing finger gestures across the surface.
+Could this tactile method provide an alternative way to navigate or sonify the torus knot space?)

- --> should be about parameters (p, q) ?

--> need one more paragraph to explain the parameterization (u,v), (p,q), and ϕ (siehe shuoxin_joseph_references)

---> insert a short SuperCollider example where we use the MousePad to navigate through p and q values?
+\--> insert a short SuperCollider example where we use the MousePad to navigate through p and q values?

 #### Define the path in unwrapped torus knots diagrams